-Dr Edgell’s program of research also examines protein glycoforms and their role in receptivity, regulation of fertility and potential diagnostic use.
-Her other main focus is the often overlooked proliferative phase of endometrium formation.
-This study, performed largely by PhD student Harriet Fitzgerald, has identified significant differences in cytokine, proteome and glycoproteomes of infertile women during the endometrial renewal phase, and has progressed to include the generation of a 3-dimensional co-culture model of gland development.
-This opens the way for future studies to examine potential therapeutics to improve endometrial growth and treatment of infertile women.
+Dr Edgell’s program of research also examines protein glycoforms and their relationship with endometrial receptivity, regulation of fertility and potential diagnostic use.
+Another major focus is the often overlooked proliferative phase of endometrium formation.
+This study was performed largely by Dr Harriet Fitzgerald during her PhD and has identified significant differences in cytokine, proteome and glycoproteomes of infertile women during the endometrial renewal phase.
+This study progressed to generating a 3-dimensional co-culture model of gland development, opening the way for future studies examining potential therapeutics to improve endometrial growth and treatment of infertile women.

-Dr Edgell has been successful in securing funding from NHMRC, Merck Serono Grant for Fertility Innovation and in 2017 was recipient of the Fielding Innovation Award.
+Dr Edgell has been successful in securing funding from NHMRC, including a current Development grant to perform a multi-site validation of a prognostic for predicting IVF outcome.
+Additonal funding from Merck Serono Grant for Fertility Innovation (2012, 2013, 2015), Ferring Innovation Grant (2018) and in 2017 Dr Edgell was the recipient of the Fielding Innovation Award.

 Salamonsen LA, Evans J, Nguyen HPT, Edgell TA (2015) The microenvironment of human implantation: determinant of reproductive success.
 Am J Reprod Immunol Review 75(3):218-25.